-Chapter 6 : Trick Sweets and Blood Traitors
+Chapter 8 : Trick Sweets and Blood Traitors

 | ||Rating: 15+||Chapter Reviews: 10|

 Background: Font color:

-Professor McGonagall eventually seemed to come to her senses, and stood up.
+Professor McGonagall eventually seemed to come to her senses and stood up.
 Rose was too busy giggling at Roxanne, who had found a babbling gummy in her desert and decided to eat it anyway, to really pay attention to what McGonagall was saying, but she heard enough to gather that once they found the people responsible for this, they would be put in detention.
-She also gathered that prefects were still supposed to patrol that night, assuming they still felt capable.
+She also gathered that prefects were still supposed to patrol that night, assuming they felt capable.